KhopSun/DatingApp_MatchMaking/README.md

 ---

 ## 🚨 **Disclaimer**
-The **CSV files** containing user profile data used in this project are **generated** for the purpose of algorithm development and testing.
+- The **CSV files** containing user profile data used in this project are **generated** for the purpose of algorithm development and testing.
 They do not represent real user data or any real-world dating profiles.
 The data has been created partly to avoid violating the privacy of real users.

+- This specific implementation of the algorithm **is not intended for direct use in any dating application**.
+Instead, it serves as a proof-of-concept to demonstrate the development and refinement of matchmaking techniques using **Unsupervised Machine Learning**.

 ---